singingwolfboy/netlify-home/_posts/2016-01-13-a-step-by-step-sculpin-on-netlify.md

 Another tiny issue is when the content hasn't generated completely, for whatever reason.
 When this happens, simply stop and then restart the server, by first pressing `control + c` to stop (while you have your terminal window with the server running selected) and then re-running the generate command again like this: `sculpin generate --watch --server`

 #### 6. Generate a Production-Ready Site
-Once you're happy with the result of your output, it's time to make a production ready version of the site we can upload
+Once you're happy with the result of your output, it's time to make a production ready version of the site and go live with it.
+The way Sculpin works, is is possible to have a production setup that is different from a development and a live setup and to do this, an output folder for each is created.

-// < Explain production versus development environment and how Sculpin implements this >
+With our small demonstration site, it hardly seems necessary to have two output folders, but in the long run it will make more sense.

 To create a production ready version of our site, we need to use the following command from the root of our site: